JuliaPolyhedra/Polyhedra.jl/docs/src/representation.md

 ## V-representation

-The fundamental elements of an V-representation are the points and rays
+The fundamental elements of an V-representation are the points (represented by `AbstractVector`s and and rays
 ```@docs
-AbstractPoint
 Ray
 ```